-What to Expect in a Sexual Abuse Lawsuit
+What to Expect in an Abuse Survivor Lawsuit

 What to expect when you reach out to us

 However we talk, by phone or over email, all communications with us will be strictly confidential.
 We respect and protect your privacy, and our team of lawyers and legal professionals will handle all communications with discretion and care.
 You can choose if you want to remain anonymous or if you want to speak out more publicly.